 It is good to plan and develop strategies on how to achieve your goals.
 But do not get frustrated if not every single detail is going according to plan.
 Some things are simply more difficult or time-consuming than we expected them to be.
 Everyone who tries to change their life experiences on average 17 setbacks within the first two years.
 So, instead of seeing your setbacks as a failure, take the opportunity to analyze what you can improve and increase the chance of succeeding with your New Year's resolutions.
 By seeing setbacks as part of the change, it will not feel as difficult to get over them.

 We often overestimate our ability to deal with difficult situations.
 Our brain reacts strongly to immediate rewards, therefore it can be difficult to resist temptations.
 So, be sure to break your old habits and put your effort into creating new ones.
 It is a good idea to brace yourself for the change ahead of you.
 If your goal is to eat vegetarian, fill the refrigerator with vegetables.
 If you plan to work out twice a week, junk your old, uncomfortable training shoes and make sure to treat yourself with new ones.
 By simply removing what reminds you of your old behavior you reduce the risk of falling back into old patterns.

 Take one step at a time

-Set your goals in the right day, do everything you can to reach them and believe in yourself - then you can for sure keep your New Year’s resolutions this year!
+Set your goals the right day, do everything you can to reach them, and believe in yourself - then you can for sure keep your New Year’s resolutions this year!